Donard97/budget-app/README.md

 - You can clone this repo by typing `git clone git@github.com:Donard97/budget-app.git` on your terminal.

-- Type `cd recipe-app` to access the project on the terminal.
+- Type `cd budget-app` to access the project on the terminal.

 - Run `bundle install` to install all the required dependancies.